maruohon/itemscroller/README.md

 * Toggleable crafting (so you can keep crafting without holding down a key, eg for crafting millions of pistons)
 * Honey crafting

+- Removed carpetControlQ crafting option as it causes a "slow crafting issue"
+- Removed packetRateLimit as it may lead to problems.

 ## This is not Masa's original itemscroller.
 If you have issues with this mod, please contact Andrews54757 (or open a bug report here).

 ### What's different?